Montserrat: A Sophomore and Junior Retreat

-Inspired by this story of St. Ignatius of Loyola, Montserrat is a Catholic weekend retreat designed to help sophomores reflect more deeply on who they are and whom they want to be.
+Inspired by this story of St. Ignatius of Loyola, Montserrat is a Catholic weekend retreat designed to help sophomores and juniors reflect more deeply on who they are and whom they want to be.

 Too often our lives are so busy - and we don't take the time to stop and reflect on what brings true meaning to our lives.
 Rooted in Ignatian spirituality, this retreat will provide a space to reflect more deeply on questions of meaning, belonging and purpose.

 Who: Sophomores and Juniors

 Where: Georgetown’s beautiful Calcagnini Contemplative Center located on 55 acres in Bluemont, VA overlooking the picturesque Shenandoah Valley.

 Financial assistance is available upon request.
 Please contact Michelle Siemietkowski at firstname.lastname@example.org to find out more.